American History, 1607-1865

 In this class--which ranges from 35 to 55 students--I intersperse short to medium-length lectures with guided group analyses of primary sources.

-Over the course of the semester, students complete a narrative-driven research paper based on a fugitive slave narrative of their choosing.
+Over the course of the semester, students complete a research paper based on a fugitive slave narrative of their choosing.
+Students use evidence from the narrative to engage in a relevant, ongoing scholarly debate they were introduced to in class.
 In preparing the paper, students complete a series of "Scaffolding Assignments" that guide their exploration and analyses of primary and secondary sources as well as their construction of an argument and narrative.
-However, the project still gives them room to write the kind of history they would want to read in a way that suits their own creative process.
+The project still gives them room to write the kind of history they would want to read in a way that suits their own creative process.